 Do You Know What Stops Sales Managers from Coaching?

-If you are responsible for the performance of your sales team, you must first identify what stops sales managers from coaching.
-Then you can systematically remove the big obstacles stopping them from acting as effective coaches.
+If you are a sales leader responsible for the performance of your sales team, it would be smart to identify what stops sales managers from coaching.
+Why?
+Because:

 Why Sales Coaching Matters

-Most sales organizations are convinced that sales coaching is a powerful key to unlocking the potential from any solution selling training.
-In fact those surveyed by the Sales Management Association selected sales coaching as the top priority for sales managers.
-Our research shows that sales reps who receive frequent sales coaching outperform their peers 4-to-1.
+Most sales organizations are convinced that sales coaching is a powerful key to unlocking the potential from business sales training and solution selling training.
+In fact, those surveyed by the Sales Management Association selected sales coaching as the top priority for sales managers.
+Our sales rep assessment data shows that sales reps who receive frequent sales coaching outperform their peers 4-to-1 in terms of quota attainment.

 It’s clear that sales coaching can have a significant impact on sales performance.
 But…